AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

 - Open a terminal window
   - In the explorer pane, right-click on the project name to open the context menu
   - Select the menu item "Open in Integrated Terminal"
-- Login with the cloud foundry command line tool
+- Login with the cloud foundry command line interface
   ```
   cf login -a https://api.cf.eu10-004.hana.ondemand.com  --origin akihlqzx8-platform
   ```